2.4 - Operational boundary

 Emission sources considered non-significant are justified, documented and reported (concerned categories and non-significance criterion).

-During the assessment renewal, making available a data point previously unknown or unquantified should be an objective of the organisation, in order to progressively account for 100% of indirect emissions.
+During the assessment update, making accessible a data point previously unknown or unquantified should be an objective of the organisation, in order to progressively account for 100% of indirect emissions.

-It is requested for a Standard and Advanced level to include in the assessment all the organisation's direct and indirect emissions, whether significant or less significant.
+It is requested for an Intermediate and Advanced level to include in the assessment all the organisation's direct and indirect emissions, whether significant or less significant.

 The notion of significance criteria remains relevant for the organisation:

-Indirect emission sources that meet several of the 6 criteria shall receive particular attention at all levels (regular tracked accounting, low uncertainty, priority actions).
+• Indirect emission sources that check several of the 6 criteria must receive particular attention at all levels (regular and tracked accounting, low uncertainty, priority actions).

-Indirect emission sources that meet none of the 6 criteria do not necessarily require regular monitoring, priority actions and may be accounted for with high uncertainty.
+• Indirect emission sources that do not check any of the 6 criteria do not necessarily require regular monitoring, priority actions and may be accounted with high uncertainty.

-The organisation may for this rely on several resources detailed in the annex.
+The organisation may rely on several resources detailed in the annex.

-🔎 If the Bilan Carbone® is to serve for reporting to the Regulatory GHG Assessment, the operational boundary considered here, regardless of the maturity level, complies with regulatory expectations, notably regarding the magnitude criterion and its justification.
-In this case, it constitutes the reporting boundary.
+🔎 If the Bilan Carbone® must be used for reporting of the Regulatory GHG Assessment, the operational boundary considered here, whatever the maturity level, is compliant with regulatory expectations, notably regarding the magnitude criterion and its justification.
+In this case, it constitutes the Reporting boundary.

 All information on the operational boundary is documented and reported.